sana-ccrc/PyEarthTools/docs/projectideas.md

 # New Project Ideas

-This page exists just to give an idea of some of the projects that could be done using PyEarthTools.
+This page exists to give an idea of some of the projects that could be done using PyEarthTools.
 They can be done using well-known data sets and could be jumping-off points for people seeking a place to start.
 In no particular order...

 1. Train an unconditioned diffusion model to generate realistic satellite images
 2. Train a conditioned diffusion model to generate realistic satellite images on the basis of model outputs, to generate synthetic satellite data